leejoneshane/docker-youphptube-encoder/README.md

 # youphptube-encoder

-This is a docker image to run YouPHPTube-Encoder in LXC.
+This is a docker image to run AVideo-Encoder 3.3 in LXC.

 <img src="https://avideo.tube/website/assets/151/images/avideo_encoder1.png"/>